severeduck/cdx/README.md

 ### 6. Validation and Optimization
 - Our goal is a compiler that not only adheres to CDX specifications but also excels in performance and robustness.

-## Getting Started with the Current Rust-based Compiler

 ## Getting Started

 ### Prerequisites